 Attend all club meetings and record minutes.

-Conduct correspondence for the club
+Conduct correspondence for the club.

 Develop ideas for fundraising activities, correspondence with alumni and recruiting members to participate in the College’s phone-a-thon.

 In the absence of a coach, record competition results, submit rosters and submit schedules to the Sports Clubs Office.